-One local person will be highlighted each month by nomination from members of the community.
+One local person was highlighted each month by nomination from members of the community.
+This promotion has now ended.

 Local resident – “Tour of Trees and Lights and Beautiful Christmas Sights”